 Thus far the discussion has been interpreting the deceased’s will and asset statements.
 If an estate contains a trust, you will find yourself with another document to interpret.
 Generally speaking, the presence of a trust should help the asset organization process, however built in to that trust may be complex ongoing wishes of the deceased related to how the assets should be managed, such as for the benefit of another individual, or restricting certain investments.
 Reading this trust document will be vital should it exist.

 Many people who have acted as an executor express a newfound motivation to organize their own financial plan and estate documents.
 Taking the time now to document your wishes, obtain needed legal documents and create an inventory of your financial assets and any advisors or professionals you work with can make the process easier for your loved ones later.

 Further guidance is likely needed on all of these topics, so work with your financial advisor, tax professional and attorney to coordinate your duties as an executor.
 If you’re ready to organize your financial life, an advisor can help guide you through the process; contact an advisor today.

-CFP®, CLU®, Series 7 Securities Registration,1 Series 66 Advisory Registration† Brian has almost 20 years of experience in the financial services industry, focusing on retirement planning, investments and insurance protection for individuals of all asset levels.
+CFP®, CLU®, Series 7 Securities Registration,1 Series 66 Advisory Registration† Brian has 20 years of experience in the financial services industry, focusing on retirement planning, investments and insurance protection for individuals of all asset levels.
 He also has a special interest in assisting individuals who work in the public sector.
-A passionate educator, Brian enjoys sharing his in-depth knowledge through TV appearances, public speaking...Read More
+A passionate educator, Brian enjoys sharing his in-depth knowledge through TV appearances, public speaking and...Read More